RETHINKING SPARES AVAILABILITY

 Redefining the optimized component sourcing strategy for the new airline operation and spares aftermarket.

-As a consequence of COVID-19 the commercial aviation sector is in a major transition which will result in new airlines, new routes, new scale and nature of operation.
-Aircraft are retiring prematurely, distorting aircraft valuations and used serviceable material pricing with significant knock on impact on the aftermarket supply chain cost base.
+The commercial aviation sector is in a major transition which will result in new airlines, new routes, new scale and nature of operation.
+There is significant disruption to the supply chain, with extended turnaround times and a shortage of supply.
 This will disrupt the current supply models and availability sourcing strategies.
-Airlines and their supporting MROs will have to rethink supply strategies that incorporate the use of teardown components from prematurely retired aircraft and the softer aftermarket.
+Airlines and their supporting MROs will have to rethink supply strategies that incorporate the use of teardown components from prematurely retired aircraft to address shortages in a tight aftermarket.

 Optimizing Sources of Component Supply

 Armac’s RIOsys software solution combined with our inventory planning consultancy services can support airline strategic decision making process to;